eugene-eeo/hydra/README.md

 This listens to NetworkManager and PulseAudio events.
 The `nmcli` and `pactl` events are emitted for each of those services respectively.
-To listen to services, add more procs to the `procs` key.
-Say you wanted to send notifications whenever the networkmanager status changes.
-We can match and emit events on the relevant lines:
+To listen to services, add more declarations to the `procs` key.
+Say you wanted to send events whenever the networkmanager status changes.
+We can match and emit on the relevant lines:

     {
       "procs": [{
-        "proc": ["nmcli", "monitor"],
+        "proc": "nmcli monitor",
         "match": [
           ["nmcli:connected",    "^.+: connected$"],
           ["nmcli:disconnected", "^.+: disconnected$"],